Frequently Asked Questions

 Absolutely!
 A simple square-box type trailer is cheaper to design and build.
 It's also about as aerodynamic as a garden shed.
 That means more drag, more fuel or energy used, and in the case of EVs, noticeably reduced range.
 Over time, that costs money, every single trip.

-Oh yes – weight matters too.
-The Dashaway eCT’s fibreglass body is kept light for efficiency, but reinforced up to 10mm thick in high-stress areas – and that’s done by hand, carefully, every time.
+You bet it does!- weight matters too.
+The Dashaway eCT2's fibreglass body is kept light for efficiency, but reinforced up to 10mm thick in high-stress areas - and that's done by hand, carefully, every time.

 You bet we do!
 Our favourite testing grounds are places such as Shetland, Iceland and France - which is a polite way of saying wind, rain and the occasional "character-building" moment - so owners don't have to!